astronomer/docs/learn/airflow-databricks.md

 The open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) provides full observability and control from Airflow so you can manage your Workflows from one place, which enables you to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows.

 This tutorial shows how to use the Astro Databricks provider to run two Databricks notebooks as a Databricks Workflow.
-It also discusses why you would want to [use Databricks with Airflow](#why-use-airflow-with-databricks) and [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow), if the Astro Databricks Provider doesn't fit your use case.
+If you use Databricks services other than Databricks Workflows, see [Alternative ways to run Databricks with Airflow](#alternative-ways-to-run-databricks-with-airflow).

 ## Quickstart